THE BEST VEGAN FOOD IN LONDON (15 AMAZING RESTAURANTS)

 3. Holy Carrot (Knightsbridge)

-They also offer a vegan pisco sour, which was my BV (Before Vegan) cocktail of choice.
+Amongst their many beautiful vegan dishes, they also offer a vegan pisco sour, which was my BV (Before Vegan) cocktail of choice.
 Holy Carrot’s version was delightfully frothy, lightly sweet, and the perfect complement to an all-around lovely meal.
 It’s also worth noting that this restaurant is incredibly beautiful – with powder blue walls, whimsical arrangements of dried flowers hanging from the ceiling, and marble accents, it’s as visually stunning as it is a joy for the palette.

 5. Cafe de Nata (Soho, Knightsbridge, Camden, South Kensington)